SciViewer/SciView/README.md

 With the scidb overview command one can then check if all pdf files have been removed.
 Remaining pdf files can be manually deleted through a ".pdf" search in the file station application on the synology NAS webinterface.

 ## 7.2) Renaming textfiles
-The tranlation of pdf into textfiles sometimes generates file endings such as ".pdf.text".
+The translation of pdf into textfiles sometimes generates file endings such as ".pdf.text".
 This pattern can be detected after removing of pdf files and still see a lot of documents with the scidb overview function.
 In order to rename these files the following command can be applied:

     scidb rntext 000 050

 ## 7.3) Removing zip files
 If a torrent is finished and will not be continued it can be deleted.
-After deletion of the torrent also the download zip files can be removed (usually after unzipping and tranlating pdf to text files).
+After deletion of the torrent also the download zip files can be removed (usually after unzipping and translating pdf to text files).
 For zip file deletion the following command can be used:

     scidb rmzip 000 050

 ## 7.4) Important notice on deleting files on the NAS
 By default a file which gets deleted on the NAS is transferred into the recyle bin (Recycle bin directory is autmatically generated in the shared NAS folder).
-So in order to gain unused storage the recycle bin has to be continuously emptied!
+So in order to gain unused storage back the recycle bin has to be continuously emptied!

 # 8) Download of reference database
 Database dump from unpaywall.org (After filling a form a link is created)